Veronika181/pyladies/README.md

 Input Controls: The player uses arrow keys to control the spaceship’s movement and the spacebar to shoot lasers.
 Game Mechanics: The spaceship responds to player inputs, asteroids move across the screen, and lasers destroy them.
 Objective: The player aims to shoot down all the asteroids on the screen while avoiding collisions.

+Future Developments:
+To enhance the game, I plan to add several new features, including:

+Score Tracking: Implementing a scoring system that tracks how many asteroids the player has destroyed.
+Start Button: Adding a start button to initiate the game.
+Lives: Introducing a lives system where the player starts with three lives.
+When hit by an asteroid, the spaceship will respawn at the center of the screen with zero velocity, and the player can continue playing until all lives are lost.
+Game Over and Win Screens: Displaying a large "GAME OVER" or "WINNER" message at the end of the game, depending on the outcome.